 - Mercury in Fish

-- What to Do if You Ate High Mercury
+- What to Do If You’ve Eaten High Mercury Fish

-- Should I Eat Fish Caught in Local Waters?
+- Can You Eat Fish Caught in Local Waters?

-You may read conflicting reports about eating fish during pregnancy which creates confusion about whether or not it is safe.
-However, fish has a lot of positives, and except for a few varieties of fish, its consumption is considered to be safe and nutritious during pregnancy.
+You may read conflicting reports about eating fish during pregnancy which would create confusion about whether or not it is safe.
+However, fish has a lot of positives, and except for a few varieties, its consumption is considered to be safe and nutritious during pregnancy.
 In this article, we shall discuss all the possible aspects of eating fish during pregnancy and try to answer as many questions as possible.
 Read on to know more.

 Mercury in Fish

 Mercury is not only found in water but also in the air that we breathe.
-However, due to rapid industrialization, more mercury is being released into the air by chemical industries, power plants, cement plants and other industrial manufacturers.
+However, due to rapid industrialisation, more mercury is being released into the air by chemical industries, power plants, cement plants and manufacturing companies.
 Items of daily use like thermometers, fluorescent lights, thermostats, etc., also contain mercury and pollute the water when they are disposed of unchecked in rivers and seas.
 Bacteria convert the mercury settled in water into methyl-mercury.
-When fish swim in these waters and feast on other organisms, this mercury enters their body.
-However, the most worrying fact is that this mercury binds with the muscles of the fish and remains even when they are cooked.
+When fish swim in these waters and feast on other organisms, mercury enters their system and remains in their muscles.
+The most worrying fact is that it remains in the muscles even after cooking the fish.

 Fish are a storehouse of many vital nutrients which a pregnant woman needs to foster a healthy foetus.
-However, many toxins and pollutants from the water bodies find their way into the fish that we eat and these fish when ingested can affect human health.
+However, many toxins and pollutants from the water bodies find their way into the fish that we eat and these fish, when ingested, can affect human health.
 Although small amounts of mercury may not have a major impact on our health, studies have shown that the neurological development of babies can be severely affected if the mercury levels remain high and unchecked.
 As a mother-to-be, you would want to eliminate the risk of mercury in pregnancy and therefore, it is best to stick to low-mercury fish during this period, which we shall talk about in the article below.

 The methyl-mercury from fish is absorbed by our body upon consumption, and it moves across the placenta to the baby.
 Even low levels of methyl-mercury can have an impact on the baby’s brain and nervous system.
 Important areas like vision, language, motor skills, and cognitive skills like attention and memory may be impacted.
 Therefore, it is important for pregnant women to monitor the kind of fish they are eating.

-What to Do if You Ate High Mercury
+What to Do If You’ve Eaten High Mercury Fish

-If you have unknowingly eaten fish that is laden with high mercury, do not panic.
+If you have unknowingly eaten fish that has high mercury levels, do not panic.
 The first step is to stop any further consumption and inform your doctor about it.
 Your doctor could suggest chelation therapy by administering chelating drugs to help eliminate the metal from your organs.
-Chelation will help your body to relieve itself of mercury and reduce its effects too.
+Chelation therapy will help your body to relieve itself of mercury and reduce its effects too.

 There are some truly massive benefits of adding fish to the daily diet of a pregnant woman.
 These include:

-- Fish like salmon are a great source of DHA, an Omega-3 fatty acid, which is known to boost the baby’s brain.
+- Fish like salmon are a great source of DHA, an Omega-3 fatty acid, which is known to boost the development of the baby’s brain.
 A good supply of Omega-3 is helpful for pregnant women to enhance their baby’s memory development and improve brain activity.
 Also, the baby’s growth is highly accelerated during the third trimester and it is especially important to consume fish during this duration.

-- The increased intake of DHA and Omega-3 fatty acids through consumption of fish is also recommended during pregnancy and post-pregnancy to battle mood swings and bouts of depression.
+- The increased intake of DHA and Omega-3 fatty acids through consumption of fish is also recommended post-pregnancy to battle mood swings and bouts of depression.

 - If the would-be-mother suffers from hypertension, eating fish can lower blood pressure.
 A fish-rich diet reduces blood clotting and blood fat levels, which may lower the risk of cardiac arrest in pregnant women.

-- Pregnant women who have a high fish intake along with adequate Omega-3, either through fish or other supplements, are exposed to a lower risk of preterm birth.
+- Pregnant women who have a high fish intake along with adequate Omega-3, either through fish or other supplements, have lower risks of preterm birth.

 While eating out at restaurants or when cooking at home, you should keep in mind the list of safe fish during pregnancy.
 You can opt for salmon, shrimp, catfish, crab, cod, lobster, clams and trout.
-Halibut, shrimp, and snapper should not be consumed in more than 1 serving per week while the others mentioned above are considered safe to eat in 2-3 servings per week.
+Halibut, shrimp, and snapper should not be consumed in more than 1 serving per week, while the others mentioned above are considered safe to eat in 2-3 servings per week.
 The serving size can vary based on the type and preparation, but a single serving of fish is usually set at 3-6 ounces (85 to 170 grams).
 You can stick to the quantity recommended by the FDA (Food and Drug Administration) and EPA (Environmental Protection Agency), but try to limit it or lower it slightly to reduce the risks.
 Also, ensure the fish is fresh and where possible ask for organically farmed fish.
 Avoid eating king mackerel, marlin, shark, swordfish, tilefish, ahi tuna, and bigeye tuna during pregnancy, as they have a high mercury content

 Recently, there have been conflicting reports about salmon and the high levels of PCBs (polychlorinated biphenyls) found in farmed salmon.
 PCBs are toxic chemicals that have also been linked to cancer.
 To be safe, consume wild salmon or organically-farmed salmon.

 The presence of mercury in fish is a great deterrent for fish lovers.
-Methyl-mercury, a neurotoxin, when consumed in high quantities can cause damage to the nervous system.
-During pregnancy, fish like shark, king mackerel, swordfish and tile fish should be a complete no-no. You should also avoid all kinds of raw fish including sushi, ceviche, and sashimi since they are highly prone to the risk of food-poisoning.
+Methyl-mercury, a neurotoxin, when consumed in high quantities, can cause damage to the nervous system.
+During pregnancy, fish like shark, king mackerel, swordfish and tilefish should be a complete no-no. You should also avoid all kinds of raw fish, including sushi, ceviche, and sashimi, as they could cause food poisoning.
 Similarly, refrigerated smoked fish carries the risk of Listeria (a serious bacterial infection) and should be on the list of fish to be avoided.

-If you are amongst people who do not consume fish for taste or religious reasons and therefore worry about the intake of omega-3 during pregnancy, you need not despair.
+If you are amongst the people who do not consume fish for taste or religious reasons and therefore worry about the intake of omega-3 fatty acids during pregnancy, you need not worry.
 Apart from fish and fish oils, you can eat the following food items to compensate naturally:

 - Walnuts are a rich source of Omega-3 fatty acids, and a handful of walnuts is great as an afternoon snack during pregnancy.